Homemade Cherry Marshmallows

 • In the bowl of a stand mixer fitted with the whisk attachment, add ½ cup of the cold water and gelatin.
 Immediately stir together with a spoon so it doesn’t clump.
 Set aside.

-• In a medium saucepan, add the cane sugar, corn syrup, the ½ cup warm water, sea salt, and pink dye.
-Put over high heat and stir with a high heat spatula until all the sugar has dissolved and you have a liquid.
-Periodically stir the sugar mixture until it starts to bubble and rise up.
-Remove from the heat and pour directly over the gelatin in the mixing bowl.
+• In a medium saucepan, add the cane sugar, corn syrup, the ½ cup warm water, sea salt, and beet powder.
+Put over medium/high heat and stir with a high heat spatula until all the sugar has dissolved and you have a liquid.

 • Start mixing on low and gradually increase the speed as the mixture starts to thicken.
 It will start out as an opaque color and slowly it will start to lighten in color as it thickens.
 Keep increasing the speed until you are at full speed.